tomhendra/dotfiles/README.md

 Mackup was removed from the workflow due to the following considerations.

-The only supported apps that I use which Mackup could prove useful for are:
+Supported apps that I use for which Mackup could be useful are few:

 - Bat
 - Git